unman/qubes-ssh-agent/README.md

 `export SSH_AUTH_SOCK="/run/user/1000/ssh-work.socket"`
 Then use standard tools, `ssh-add`

-Keys can be selectively added to different agents.
+Keys can be selectively allocated to different ssh-agents.

 A qubes-rpc agent is added that directs incoming qrexec calls to the right ssh-agent.